 To fulfill Scripture, He must have been dead for three days and three nights before rising from the dead.
 He was dead during the Feast of Unleavened Bread, buried just before the Feast began (John 19:31).
 The significance of this is that His sacrifice and resurrection enables me to walk in “newness of life,” with all the leaven (sin) removed from my life (Romans 6:1-14, 1 Corinthians 5:6-8).
 Because He perfectly fulfilled Scripture, I can trust that His Word will remain true and powerful in my own life (2 Peter 1:1-4).

 The Sabbath (Saturday) was the third day He was dead, so sometime after twilight that night (Sunday on the Jewish calendar), He rose from the dead.
 “Early on the first day of the week, while it was still dark, Mary Magdalene went to the tomb…” (John 20:1).
-The account of Jesus’ resurrection is historically accurate and verifiable, and His Sunday resurrection is the basis of my entire faith and hope.
+The account of Yeshua’s resurrection is historically accurate and verifiable, and His resurrection on the first day of the week is the basis of my entire faith and hope.

-“And if Christ has not been raised, your faith is futile; you are still in your sins.
-Then those also who have fallen asleep in Christ are lost.
-If only for this life we have hope in Christ, we are to be pitied more than all men” (1 Corinthians 15:17-19).
+“And if Messiah has not been raised, your faith is futile; you are still in your sins.
+Then those also who have fallen asleep in Messiah are lost.
+If only for this life we have hope in Messiah, we are to be pitied more than all men” (1 Corinthians 15:17-19).

-“But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
+“But Messiah has indeed been raised from the dead, the firstfruits of those who have fallen asleep.
 For since death came through a man, the resurrection of the dead comes also through a man.
-For as in Adam all die, so in Christ all will be made alive.
-But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him” (1 Corinthians 15:20-23).
+For as in Adam all die, so in Messiah all will be made alive.
+But each in his own turn: Messiah, the firstfruits; then, when he comes, those who belong to him” (1 Corinthians 15:20-23).